IMF Bailout: Macro-economic stability is guaranteed - Economist warns

 In an interview on eTV Ghana’s “Fact Sheet” Dr Adu reiterated that the country’s numerous attempts for the IMF bailout have been crucial and needful but without the IMF, the country’s economic crisis would have been dire and probably impossible to rescue.

-“For all the 16th time we’ve been to the IMF, there was a need for the program and without the program things would have been worse.
+“For all the 16th time we’ve been to the IMF, there was a need for the program and without the program, things would have been worse.
 This 17th we’ve gone to the IMF there’s still the need to go.
 The IMF program is not a long-term development program but a stability program, a balance of payment and support program.
 What they come to do is to give you stability and what you do with the stability is up to you.
-The program is usually for a period and let’s say for a 1-2 years and maximum three years.
+The program is usually for a period and let’s say for 1-2 years and a maximum of three years.
 Our last time was for three years and when it was done, they left the country.
-The IMF is no there to build roads, create jobs, reduce your poverty and other long-termdevelopment for you.
+The IMF is not there to build roads, create jobs, reduce your poverty and other long-term development for you.
 They only mean stability and what you do with that matters most as a country,” he noted.

 Dr Adu Owusu Sarkodie disclosed that the IMF team would also target marginalizing Ghana’s exchange rate as well as develop strategies to dissolve burdensome taxation and over expenditure in the country’s system.